PedroAsantos/Nursing-Home-Manager/README.md

 # Nursing-Home-Manager
-Project created within the Database subject with the goal of creating a database and an user interface to manage a nursing home.
+Project created within the Database subject with the goal of creating a database.
+A user interface was also developed to manage a nursing home.

 ## Main Functionalities
   * Search & Filter patients;